iipc/openwayback/wayback-cdx-server/README.md

 All other params are optional and are explained below.

-For doing large/bulk queries, the use of the [Paging API](#paging-api) is recommended.
+For doing large/bulk queries, the use of the [Pagination API](#pagination-api) is recommended.

 ### Url Match Scope ###